 AGENT: Assistant to a younger agent at a boutique talent agency.

 HR: What are the skills someone would need to succeed in your position?

 HR: If you don't like ____________, you won't like my job.

-HR: What’s an element of your career that an outsider wouldn’t expect (and maybe you didn’t expect before you got started?
+HR: What’s something you do in your job that an outsider wouldn’t expect (and maybe you didn’t expect before you took the job!)?

 HR: What’s a mistake you made early on in your career?

-HR: If you could give one piece of advice to someone trying to break in, what would it be?
+HR: If you could give one piece of advice to someone trying to break in/move up in the industry, what would it be?